abhitoronto/Shadow_hand_experiments_openai/README.md

 This repository contains the scripts and results of running HER+DDPG experiments on the shadow dexterous hand.

+## Report
+The Report is available in the reporsitory with the name `AER1517_Project.pdf`.

 ## Pre-requisites

 ### OpenAI Gym